 It is crucial to identify the source of environmental dog allergies in around you.
 At the beginning of correcting the situation, please remove the cause of allergy and take to your vet.
 If the situation is not so serious, the only treatment is a simple antihistamine.

 4. Seasonal Dog Allergies

 Dogs can also suffer from seasonal allergies like as the human.
-The signs your dog may have seasonal allergies includes Irritated skin, Rashes, and hives, Itching, Hair loss.
+The signs your dog may have seasonal allergies include Irritated skin, Rashes, and hives, Itching, Hair loss.
 The common signs include red and puffy eyes, sneezing, ocular discharge, and skin reactions.
 The simple treatment is an antihistamine to your dog’s consultation with the vet.

 5. Airborne Dog Allergies

 The other name of airborne dog allergies is atopy.
 The most common causes of airborne allergies are pollen grain, mold, dust, and other small inhalant particles.
 The symptoms of airborne allergies are common to other allergies and respiratory issues.
-The most common signs are itching, scratching, licking and chewing at the affected parts, redness and swelling of the skin.
+The most common signs are itching, scratching, licking, and chewing at the affected parts, redness, and swelling of the skin.

 Recommended Post: The Preliminaries About Rabies: You Must Know As A Dog Owner

 It is difficult to diagnose the airborne dog allergies with food and environmental causes but after confirmation treated with anti-inflammatory drugs.